FDA Approves Blood Plasma to Treat COVID-19

 The FDA had planned to issue emergency authorization, which requires less evidence than full FDA approval, last week.
 Top health officials, however, warned that more data are needed to prove that plasma is a safe and effective treatment.

 But with more than 176,000 coronavirus deaths in the United States, the agency has decided that the urgency of the situation warrants cutting some corners.
-President Donald Trump, who is anxious for a political victory as he trails Democratic challenger Joe Biden, touted plasma’s “incredible rate of success” at press conference on Sunday.
+President Donald Trump, who is anxious for a political victory as he trails Democratic challenger Joe Biden, touted plasma’s “incredible rate of success” at a press conference on Sunday.
 However, his claim that plasma reduces mortality by 35 percent is wildly inaccurate, scientists said.

 COVID-19 Treatment